 2 seasons, 20 episodes | IMDb: 8.1/10

 The animated, coming-of-age comedy from Nick Kroll is full of familiar voices and even more familiar life problems.
-Centered on a group of pre-pubescent friends, Kroll voices a younger version of himself, a kid named Andrew who’s going through some embarrassing life changes like inconvenient erections and strange wet dreams and bat-mitzvah meltdowns.
-All these traumatizing and hilarious happenings are usually caused by Maurice, Andrew’s own Hormone Monster (also voiced by Kroll), who (literally) takes pleasure in abusing the poor kid.
+Centered on a group of pre-pubescent friends, John Mulaney voices a kid named Andrew, who’s going through some embarrassing life changes like inconvenient erections and strange wet dreams and bat-mitzvah meltdowns.
+All these traumatizing and hilarious happenings are usually caused by Maurice, Andrew’s own Hormone Monster (voiced by Kroll), who (literally) takes pleasure in abusing the poor kid.
 As painfully accurate as the show is, if you’re lucky enough to be removed from that angst-ridden era of life, you’ll probably appreciate the humor.
-Considering the show just got picked up for a third season, now’s the best time to catch up.
+Considering the show got picked up for a third season, now’s the best time to catch up.

 Chilling Adventures of Sabrina

 Mad Men’s Kiernan Shipka stars in the dark re-imagining of Sabrina the Teenage Witch.
 Shipka plays the titular witch in question, a young woman coming into her power while dabbling in the occult.
 She faces off against fellow witches (at school), her family, and some grittier evil forces in order to protect the daylight world humans are living in which trying to wrestle with the duality of her nature.
 It’s a gritter spin on the family sitcom, one that manages to hold on to its roots while broadening Sabrina’s universe and injecting some thrills into each episode.
 Think Rosemary’s Baby meets Riverdale, folks.